 Writing contests and anthologies are often sponsored by established organizations.
 Unless the sponsor is new, go back and read their previous publications.
 Determine what type of writing appeals to them.
-If everything they’ve published is dark, obscure and literary, your hilarious page-turner probably won’t get accepted.
+If everything they’ve published is dark and esoteric, your hilarious page-turner probably won’t get accepted.
 If the mysteries tend to be cozy, save your gruesome piece for another publication.

 IV AVOID THE OBVIOUS

 If the theme is U.S. landmarks, leave the most popular choices to ‘Family Feud’ and go with something less familiar.
 There are two reasons for this: First, many writers will select something famous like the Hollywood sign or the Statue of Liberty.
 Since editors may want one story based on that location there’s more competition.
 Or they might get bored reading story after story about the same place and reject them all.
 Secondly, as already stated, stories about unknown or unusual places and events appeal to editors.
 Think how omnipresent the White House has been in films, but we vividly remember Mt.
 Rushmore in “North by Northwest” or Devil’s Tower in “Close Encounters of the Third Kind” because they stand out due to their uniqueness.